techiescamp/techiescamp/README.md

 # 👋 Welcome to DevOpsCube

-### A practical learning community for DevOps, Platform, and SRE engineers.
+### A practical learning community for DevOps, MLOPs, LLMOps and SRE Platform engineers.

 We build **open-source learning resources, hands-on projects, and production-grade guides** — so engineers can learn by doing, not just reading.